Advertising Regulation Frequently Asked Questions (FAQ)

 - What communications must be filed with FINRA prior to use?

-- What communications must be filed with FINRA within 10 days of first use?
+- What communications must be filed with FINRA within 10 business days?

 - What communications do not need to be filed with FINRA?